 - Could you please explain each hepatitis B blood test result, and any additional test results (ultrasound)?
-Please make copies of my test results for my own personal files. - Where can I get my family, spouse or intimate partner tested and vaccinated for hepatitis B?
+Please make copies of my test results for my own personal files. - Where can I get my family, spouse or sexual partner tested and vaccinated for hepatitis B?
 What do I need to do to protect them until they are completely vaccinated? - Am I a good candidate for treatment?
 If not, why not?
 If yes, please explain why and tell me about the treatment options. - If I am not eligible for medical treatment, what do I need to do to monitor my hepatitis B? - Do I need to be regularly screened for liver cancer?
 If yes, how often? - Could you tell me about clinical trials?
 Do you offer any clinical trials for hepatitis B?
 If so, could you please explain them to me? - For young women: If I want to have children, should I wait to start treatment?
-If I need to start treatment now, at what point can I consider having children? - How will having hepatitis B affect my job or ability to work? - How will having hepatitis B affect my health insurance or my ability to get health insurance? - Here are the names of the medications that I currently take are they safe for my liver? - What over-the-counter medications or herbal supplements can I safely take for pain, cold symptoms, etc.? - Should I be tested for other liver diseases, such as hepatitis C or D? - Should I be vaccinated to protect myself against hepatitis A? - I am afraid of telling my family about my infection how should I start the conversation?
+If I need to start treatment now, at what point can I consider having children? - How will having hepatitis B affect my job or ability to work? - How will having hepatitis B affect my health insurance or my ability to get health insurance? - Here are the names of the medications that I currently take are they safe for my liver? - What over-the-counter medications or herbal supplements can I safely take for pain, cold symptoms, etc.? - Should I be tested for other liver diseases, such as hepatitis C or D? - Should I be vaccinated to protect myself against hepatitis A?

-A new diagnosis can be scary, but speaking with you doctor about your treatment and care can help your anxiety.
+A new diagnosis can be scary, but speaking with your doctor about your treatment and care can help your anxiety.
 Feeling prepared with the right questions can make a big difference.

 Using this guide can help you feel less intimidated and more comfortable speaking with your doctor about hepatitis B.